Crop Pests Prevention And Control

 2. Setting traps to catch rodents

-3. Shooting rodents with gun
+3. Shooting rodents with a gun

-5. Use of scarecrow.
+5. Use of a scarecrow.

 CULTURAL CONTROL

-This method involves the use of farm practices to prevent or control pests, examples of cultural control are:
+This method involves the use of farm practices to prevent or control pests.
+Examples of cultural control are:

-1. Practicing crop rotation
+1. Practising crop rotation

-2. Use of pest resistant varieties of crops
+2. Use of pest-resistant varieties of crops

 3. Appropriate tillage operations